ysengoku/42-ft_transcendence/doc/features/TOURNAMENT.md

 # Tournament System Documentation

-The Tournament app handles the full lifecycle of tournaments, from creation and registration to real-time match updates and result reporting.
+Building on [the core Pong gameplay](./PONG.md), the Tournament System handles the full lifecycle of tournaments, from creation and registration to real-time match updates and result reporting.
 It integrates with Django Channels for live interactions and provides both REST and WebSocket APIs.

 ## Table of contents